The Millennial’s Guide to Health Insurance is sponsored by Horizon Blue Cross Blue Shield of New Jersey.

 When it comes to being a millennial, parents just don’t understand.
-Here we are, living in the moment and binge-watching our favorite Netflix shows, while the adults in our lives constantly remind us to look ahead to the future.
-It seems like not a day goes by we aren’t coaxed into a conversation about money management, career advancement and, of course, health insurance.
+Here we are living in the moment, binge-watching our favorite Netflix shows; while the adults in our lives constantly remind us to look ahead to the future.
+Not a day goes by without a conversation about money management, career advancement and, of course, health insurance.

 Well, it’s that time of the year again; the “open enrollment” period when uninsured adults – especially those over the age of 26 – can enroll in a healthcare plan has arrived.
 This year, open enrollment runs from November 1, 2016 – January 31, 2017.
 But the question every millennial grapples with remains: Is health insurance really worth it?
 To find out, we need to better understand what’s being offered and how it affects our lives.

 It’s important to begin by first dispelling any myths about millennials and our opposition to health insurance.
 First off, despite our outward bravado, most young adults understand that we’re not invincible.
 In fact, we’re quite interested in having health insurance.
 A June 2016 study conducted by the Transamerica Center for Health Studies (TCHS) surveyed over a thousand millennial adults (born between 1980 and 1997) and found that the percentage of uninsured millennials has dropped to 11% (from the previously recorded 23% of uninsured millennials in 2013).
 This is important to note because it means millennials are ready and willing to enroll in a healthcare plan, it’s simply a matter of overcoming some obstacles.